hzi-bifo/corona_lineage_dynamics/README.md

 # SDplots_lineages

-This repository contains scripts to calculate frequences of pangolin lineages based on the Gisaid metadata file and to evaluate and plot the trajectories using the fishertest and visualitation from the SD plots pipeline.
+This repository contains scripts to calculate frequences of pangolin lineages based on the GISAID metadata file and to compute and visualize their trajectories.

 ## Installation
 To fetch the repository run: